FeroxFoxxo/MQReawaken/README.md

 #### Versioning

-Automatic versioning is planned for the future, but at the moment the version number needs to be manually updated in the ``.csproject`` file.
+Automatic versioning is planned for the future, but at the moment the version number needs to be manually updated in the ``Module`` class.
 The system to update the version numbers goes as follows:

 |Number|Description|
 |--:|:--|